lockedatapublished/itsalocke/content/company/dataprotection.md

 - Details of any technical terminology or codes.

 ## 9. Notification to the Information Commissioner’s Office
 As a data controller, the Company is required to notify the Information Commissioner’s Office that it is processing personal data.
-The Company is registered in the register of data controllers, registration number: <<insert registration number>>.
+The Company is registered in the register of data controllers, registration number: ZA274936.

 Data controllers must renew their notification with the Information Commissioner’s Office on an annual basis.
 Failure to notify constitutes a criminal offence.